 Arriving in San Cristobal

 Tuxtla Gutierraz is the nearest airport, about 1 hour and 15 minutes away.
-A private taxi should cost about 700 pesos or shared shuttle service is 150 pesos per person.
-If you instead arrive by bus, there are plenty of taxis available to bring you into the center of town for about 30 pesos.
+A private taxi should cost about 700 pesos or shared shuttle service is 150 pesos per person from Tuxtla Gutiérrez airport.
+If you arrive by bus, there are plenty of taxis available to bring you into the center of town after you arrive in the center of San Cristobal for about 30 pesos.

 2 Days in San Cristobal de las Casas